-All this is even more regrettable, as CERN was in its 70-year history a role model for collaborative scientific work and international collaboration.
+CERN was in its 70-year history a role model for collaborative scientific work and international collaboration, and projects like SESAME [9] and SEEIST [10] where constructed having the success of CERN in mind.
 If CERN is to keep this role, also for the future projects and collaborative efforts, it is well advised to run it as a model for a World laboratory, where all those interested in common scientific goals and shared responsibilities are welcome.
 Shutting the doors for some countries, with whom CERN member countries have political differences, would seriously compromise this character.